ibromacy/NHS-pharmacy-delivery-Cost-impact-analysis/Documentation/datacleaning.md

 FROM nhs_pharma2
 WHERE row_num>1;

--2.Standardize the data by checking through the key columns to correct and update uneven data , for example SELECT transaction_id,supplier_name
+-2.Standardize the data by checking through the key columns to correct and update uneven data and changing the date datatype into the standard date, for example
+SELECT transaction_id,supplier_name
 FROM nhs_pharma2
 WHERE supplier_name LIKE 'Gl%';